BabbarOps

 Compliance · Architecture

-Live-only by design: why storing no video removes your biggest compliance burden
+Live only by design: why storing no video removes your biggest compliance burden

 The hardest parts of CJIS, records retention, and discovery all attach to stored data.
+BabbarOps streams live and saves nothing.

 Procurement · Open Platform